 When it comes to prices, Deuter is the one that makes more expensive backpacks.
 However, that does not necessarily mean that their bags are just better than those of Osprey.
 To put it simply, finding an Osprey or Deuter model that doesn’t perform well is next to impossible.

 With that being said, I have to point out that between the two, Deuter is the brand with a much longer history – it’s easy to see why the company has such a high reputation as well as the cult-like following among the trekkers everywhere around the world.
 Not many companies have perfected their craft as well as Deuter did.

 Its rival certainly doesn’t fall far behind in that department, though.
 Osprey backpacks are among the most well-designed and well-made products of this type on the market – there’s no doubt about that.

 However, if we have to choose one of these two brands as the winner, that would probably be Deuter.
-To put it simply, this German company has patented their innovative technologies to an entirely different level and that definitely shows when you give one of their backpacks a try.
+To put it simply, this German company has patented its innovative technologies to an entirely different level, and that definitely shows when you give one of their backpacks a try.

 If you want to check out another Osprey alternative, read my Osprey vs Gregory comparison.